Why Chronic Pain Needs a Different Approach: Understanding the 3 Types of Pain

 • Central Neuropathic Pain Syndrome resulting from a lesion in the Central Nervous System (often following stroke, spinal cord injury, multiple sclerosis, or damage to the somatosensory pathways from the CNS to the body)

-Because nerves are designed to detect sensory stimulation, if the nervous system is sensitive, it can interpret safe sensations, such as light touch or cold temperature, as painful.
-If we return to the analogy of pain being like a fire alarm, neurogenic pain is like a fire alarm with faulty wiring.
+If we return to the analogy of pain being like a fire alarm, neuropathic pain is like a fire alarm with faulty wiring.

 • Numbness